Get in touch

 Prior to serving the Initial Notice and commencing a collective enfranchisement claim, it is necessary to establish that the building qualifies for collective enfranchisement, and that the leaseholders are eligible to make the claim.
-Part 2 of the guide will set out which buildings qualify, and what a qualifying tenant is.
+This article will set out which buildings qualify, and what a qualifying tenant is.
 The rules around eligibility are complex, however in summary they are:

 The building qualification criteria require that: